Fonemine/documentation/sugar_instance.md

 ![Quick Build and Repair in SugarCRM](/images/sugar_quick_repair_rebuild.png)

-## Step 8: Login and Use Your SugarCRM Instance
+## Step 7: Login and Use Your SugarCRM Instance
 - Login to SugarCRM instance as a regular user
 - **CPQ**, **Field Service** and **Scheduler** Module names with no sub-menus will be shown in Mega Menu Navigation Bar
-- When user clicks on the **CPQ** or **Field Service** or **Scheduler** in Navigation Bar it will load the iframe to MobileForce
+- When user clicks on the **CPQ** or **Field Service** in Navigation Bar it will load the iframe to MobileForce
 - **CPQ** list of existing prosposals/quotes screen is shown.
 It may be empty on first login.
 - Click *Add* button on the bottom toolbar to create a new Quote/Proposal
-- Alternatively, go to any open *Opportunity* record in SugarCRM
-- Click on **+ CPQ** custom button at the top to create a new Quote/Proposal for that *Opportunity*

 ![Create New Quote/Proposal in SugarCRM](/images/sugar_cpq_launch_points.png)

-## Step 9: Move Up the MobileForce Module Tabs on the Main Menu for the Logged-in User
+## Step 8: Move Up the MobileForce Module Tabs on the Main Menu for the Logged-in User
 - Login to SugarCRM instance as any test user
 - Go to *User Icon > Profile*
 - Click on *Edit* button